Needham Hall, Didsbury

 The final property was handed over in June 2016, three years after starting, and the development has won a number of conservation awards.

-Mostyn House School now has a secure future for the next 150 years, and once again stands proud as a landmark in Parkgate.
+Mostyn House School now known as Mostyn Place, has a secure future for the next 150 years, and once again stands proud as a landmark in Parkgate.